translationexchange/tml-php/README.md

 ```

-Make sure you replace YOUR_APPLICATION_TOKEN with the token you copied from translationexchange.com
+Make sure you replace YOUR_APPLICATION_KEY with the key and YOUR_APPLICATION_TOKEN with the token you copied from translationexchange.com

 Now you can open up your browser and navigate to the file: